Wade H. Conlan, P.E., BCxP. CxA, LEED AP BD+C

 Wade received his Bachelor of Architectural Engineering from Penn State in 1995.

 Wade is an active participant in many levels of ASHRAE, including being a past Chapter President, Regional Refrigeration Chair, and many roles at society.
-He is a Vice President nominee for 2023-2025 (two year term) and is currently a Director-at-Large on the Board of Directors.
+He is a Vice President for 2023-2025 (two-year term).
 Wade joined as a student in 1994.
-Wade has chaired the Environmental Health Committee, lead the ASHRAE Epidemic Task Force’s Building Readiness Team, chaired SPC 110 – Method of Test for Fume Hood Performance, chair of TC 9.10 Laboratories, voting member of SSPC 300 – Building Commissioning, voting member of GPC 1.1 and chair of GPC 1.6P – Commissioning for Data Centers.
+Wade has chaired the Environmental Health Committee, lead the ASHRAE Epidemic Task Force’s Building Readiness Team, chaired SPC 110 – Method of Test for Fume Hood Performance, chaired TC 9.10 Laboratories, member of SSPC 300 – Building Commissioning, voting member of GPC 1.1 and past-chair of GPC 1.6P – Commissioning for Data Centers.

 Wade has been published in many technical documents, including the ASHRAE Journal.
 He also has spoken at, and chaired, numerous ASHRAE Conferences on topics of energy, indoor air quality, and standards.